UAVLab-SLU/DroneWISP/README.md

 ![img_5.png](readme_image/img_5.png)

-This will save all the wind velocity field at each time step as a .csv file in the `postProcessing` folder in the case directory.
+This will save all the wind velocity field and cell coordinate  at each time step as a .csv file in the `postProcessing` folder in the case directory.